Enrolled International Students

 - On Campus Employment

 - On Campus Employment options are available for international students on an F-1 visa while enrolled in a full course of study.
-On-campus employment refers to work that is located on the school’s premises, such as in the library, cafeteria, bookstore, or administrative offices etc.
+On-campus employment refers to work that is located on the school’s premises, such as in the library, cafeteria, bookstore, or administrative offices etc.on a part-time basis.

 - Optional Practical Training (OPT)

-- OPT is a type of work authorization for F-1 international students studying in the U.S. that allows students to gain practical experience indirectly related to the program of study.
+- OPT is a type of work authorization for F-1 international students studying in the U.S. that allows students to gain practical experience directly related to the program of study.

 - Students must contact their Designed School Official prior to graduation on the necessary steps to apply to USCIS and receive an Employment Authorization Document (EAD) before working.